vippsas/vipps-partner/partner-keys.md

   these keys, you will need to use the merchant keys belonging to one of your merchants.
 * Vipps can not send the merchant's API keys to you.
-You must get them from the merchant in a secure way (if partner keys are not used).
+You must get them from the merchant securely (if partner keys are not used).
   See:
   [Common topics: API Keys](https://developer.vippsmobilepay.com/docs/vipps-developers/common-topics/api-keys#getting-the-api-keys) for more details.